cert-manager/cert-manager/design/release-notes/release-0.11/draft-release-notes.md

 this, you can specify unique resource identifier URLs as subject alternative names on your certificates.
-This addition unblocks development for an istio integration where mTLS can be configured using cert-manager as the backend and in turn opens up its providers to be all that cert-manger supports.
+This addition unblocks development for an istio integration where mTLS can be configured using cert-manager as the backend and in turn opens up all cert-manager issuer types as valid certificate providers in your istio PKI.

 ### Improved ACME Order controller design